 Professor of the History of Medicine

-Sally Sheard is Professor of the History of Medicine, with an appointment divided between the Department of Public Health and Policy and the Department of History.
-She is a health and social policy historian, with a special interest in the interface between expert advisers and policymakers in the UK and international organisations.From January 2015 she will be a Wellcome Trust Senior Investigator, leading a seven year project (2015-2022): The Governance of Health: medical, economic and managerial expertise in Britain since 1948 https://www.liverpool.ac.uk/population-health-sciences/departments/public-health-and-policy/research-themes/governance-of-health/
+Sally Sheard is the Andrew Geddes and John Rankin Professor of Modern History, with an appointment divided between the Department of Public Health and Policy and the Department of History.
+She is a health policy and medical historian, with a special interest in the interface between expert advisers and policymakers.
+She is a Wellcome Trust Senior Investigator, leading a seven year project (2015-2022): The Governance of Health: medical, economic and managerial expertise in Britain since 1948 https://www.liverpool.ac.uk/population-health-sciences/departments/public-health-and-policy/research-themes/governance-of-health/

-Sally Sheard has extensive experience of using history in public and policy engagement, and currently serves as a senior editor for History and Policy: www.historyandpolicy.org.
-She has worked with local health authorities and government organisations providing historical context for contemporary health policy issues.
-She has been a guest curator at National Museums Liverpool.
-Since 2006 she has directed the redevelopment of the Liverpool Medical Institution library as a specialist history of medicine centre.
-She also has written for and appeared in television and radio programmes, including Health Before the NHS, A House Through Time, Who Do You Think You Are?, How the Victorians Built Britain, and Woman's Hour.
+She has extensive experience of using history in public and policy engagement, and currently serves as a senior associate for History and Policy: www.historyandpolicy.org.
+She works with local health authorities and government organisations providing historical context for contemporary health policy issues, and as a guest curator and adviser for National Museums Liverpool.
+She has written for and appeared in television and radio programmes, including Health Before the NHS, A House Through Time, Who Do You Think You Are?, How the Victorians Built Britain, and Woman's Hour.
 In 2018, to mark the seventieth anniversary of the NHS, she was commissioned to write and present the twenty part BBC Radio 4 series, National Health Stories: https://www.bbc.co.uk/programmes/b0b7mxnq’.
 Read more.

 Dr Philip Begley